HONORS AND AWARDS:

-Longtime collegiate assistant coach Jamie Spitale officially joined the Notre Dame softball staff in June of 2014, and is entering her second season as the program's volunteer assistant coach.
+Longtime collegiate assistant coach Jamie Spitale officially joined the Notre Dame softball staff in June of 2014, and is entering her fourth season as the program's volunteer assistant coach.
 Spitale assists in a variety of aspects related to team coaching, specializing in instruction with the Notre Dame pitching staff alongside head coach Deanna Gumpf.

 Prior to her arrival at Notre Dame, Spitale served on the coaching staff at Western Michigan University for 13 seasons from 2000-13, being elevated to the title of associate head coach in July of 2005.
 She was the primary pitching coach for the Broncos while also providing instruction to the team's catchers and infielders, along with overseeing the program's recruiting efforts.